FaridJunior/student-file-system/README.md

-# student system using file and indexing strategy  and object-orinted
+# student system

+using file, indexing strategy and object-oriented